Honda RC213V: RC213V-S

 On 11 June 2015, Honda released the limited-run RC213V-S. The motorcycle is a street-legal MotoGP replica.
 Honda claims the motorcycle shares 80% of its parts with the MotoGP version.
-Differences include steel springs instead of pneumatic springs, stainless steel brakes instead of carbon brakes, 6-speed sequential manual instead of seamless shift, 17" Marchesini wheels instead of 16.5", and a larger steering angle.
+Differences include steel valve springs instead of pneumatic valves, stainless steel brakes instead of carbon brakes, 6-speed sequential manual instead of seamless shift, 17" Marchesini wheels instead of 16.5", and a larger steering angle.
 European models rev to 12,000rpm with an optional power kit increasing it to 14,000.
 US models are limited to 9,400rpm due to sound noise laws.
 The power kit is not available for US models.

 Complete MotoGP results

 Motorcycle summary

-These results are accurate up to the 2022 Dutch TT.
+These results are accurate up to the 2025 French motorcycle Grand Prix.